T-Dynamos/Maths_Bot/README.md

 # Maths_Bot
 Maths Bot with many different types of features like auto-updation and many other formulas for all life
 # Disclamer
-Hacking is a Crime!!!
-This Tool Only Use For Educational Perpose Don't Work Any illegal Activities Using Bull Attack...
+Don't Use ot Your Online Exam !!
+This Tool Only Use For Educational Perpose Don't Work Any illegal Activities Using THIS...

 ## Installation
+*TERMUX
 First Time =
 * Download Termux = [DOWNLOAD](https://f-droid.org/repo/com.termux_112.apk)
 ```